Governance guide for complex enterprises

 Every application should be deployed in the proper area of the management group, subscription, and resource group hierarchy.
 During deployment planning, the cloud governance team will create the necessary nodes in the hierarchy to empower the cloud adoption teams.

-- Resource groups should be deployed in a manner that considers its contents lifecycle.
+Resource groups should be deployed in a manner that considers its contents lifecycle.
 Resources that are developed together, managed together, and retired together belong in the same resource group.
-For more information on best practices for using resource groups, see here.
+For more information about best practices for using resource groups, see the resource consistency decision guide.